comp110-lytle/comp110/site/resources/tutoring-practice/week0.md

 # Questions
 These questions might not be in the same format as quizzes.
 Don't hesitate to bring them to Tutoring section for help.

-Solutions for each problem can be found at the bottom of this page.

 ## Objects and Data Types
 1. There is a built-in function in Python to help you learn the type classification of an object.
 Could you write one line code using that function to check the data type of